-DANGER INDICATES AN IMMINENTLY HAZARDOUS SITUATION, WHICH, IF NOT AVOIDED, WILL RESULT IN SERIOUS INJURY OR DEATH.
+A DANGER Indicates an imminently hazardous situation, which, if not avoided, will result in serious injury or death.
 WARNING INDICATES A POTENTIAL HAZARDOUS SITUATION, WHICH, IF NOT AVOIDED, COULD RESULT IN DEATH OR SERIOUS INJURY.

-CAUTION INDICATES A POTENTIAL HAZARDOUS SITUATION, WHICH, IF NOT AVOIDED, MAY RESULT IN MINOR OR MODERATE INJURY.
+INDICATES A POTENTIAL HAZARDOUS SITUATION, WHICH, IF NOT AVOIDED, MAY RESULT IN MINOR OR MODERATE INJURY.
+NOTE An operating procedure, practice condition, etc. which is essential to emphasize.
 SERVICE HINT A helpful suggestion that will make the servicing being performed a little easier and/or faster.
 Also note that particular service operations may require the use of special tools designed for specific purposes.
 These special tools can be found in the Special Tools Section of this publication.

+The torque symbol alerts you to tighten fasteners to a specified torque value.
+Refer to Torque Specifications Section of this publication.